IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### 1:XX.1.2.4 Check Coverage Eligibility Transaction [ITI-124]

 This transaction is used to check the coverage eligibility for a given beneficiary.
+This can be used to query if a given service is covered by the insurance plan the beneficiary is enrolled in.

 For more details see the detailed [transaction description](ITI-124.html)